Youtube Facebook Twitter Instagram

 Description: The Bridle Trail extends from South Street to Stevenson Street.
 Walkers can access the Bridle Trail from Picnic Point Park by descending along either the Firetail Walk, the Fantail Walk, directly from Stevenson Street or from South Street.

-Distance: 6,430m return
+Distance: 6,430m loop

-Walking time: I hour 40 minutes
+Walking time: 1 hour 40 minutes

-Picnic Point Parklands walking trails map
+Picnic Point trails map

 There are three designated lookout areas located within the Parklands.